Becoming an LPN in Alaska

 - Proof of registration (ATT) for the NCLEX.

-Other state nurses, looking to take advantage of increasing LPN jobs across the state can apply for their license in the state of Alaska by endorsement.
+Nurses from other states, looking to take advantage of increasing LPN jobs in the region, can apply for their license in the state of Alaska by endorsement.
 The applicant must submit the appropriate form and include:

 - Verification of licensure sent directly from current state.

 - Verification that applicant has worked 320 hours within the last 2 years.